jcasals/sge_account/README.md

 SGE Account
 ===========

+I'm in the middle of a v 2.0 release.
+Please wait a couple of days because there will be some more improvements.

 # Description

 A Sun Grid Engine accounting system website done with PHP (using Twitter Bootstrap for UI), MySQL (with PHP ActiveRecord as ORM) and a Perlscript parser.